DaazKu/ansible-vault/README.md

 ### `vault_data_dir`
 - Vault data directory for local storage
-  - This var is there for your convenience
+  - This var is there for your convenience. `/var/lib/vault` would be appropriate here.
 - Default value: `''`

 ### `vault_extra_config_dir`